The Growing Demand for GPs and Radiologists in New Zealand: A 2024 Update

 We can provide invaluable expertise and experience in facilitating transitions and understand the unique requirements involved in securing medical positions.
 From visa applications to registration processes, we can streamline your relocation, ensuring a smooth transition for you and your family.
 We understand the importance of work-life balance and work with like-minded practices, as such we will help negotiate hours and overtime commitments meaning you can have that much-sought-after balance.

-Negotiating Salary and relation costs
+Negotiating Salary and Relocation costs

 Negotiating salary and benefits can be daunting, especially in another country when they use a different system.
 We will negotiate salary and benefits on your behalf, ensuring you receive an offer reflecting your skills, expertise, and market rate.

-Access to Exclusive Job Opportunities
+Access to Exclusive GP Job Opportunities

 We maintain close relationships with hospitals, clinics, and healthcare organisations across both countries, giving you access to exclusive job opportunities that may not be advertised publicly.
 We also have a wide range of job opportunities giving you more choices and increasing the chances of us finding you the right role.